Darostenew/Darostenew/Readme.md

 # Hello
 My name is Daniel Steinbrueck.

-My skills are:
-- driving a bus
-- open locks without a key

-I will learn the following things over the next few months:
-- html
-- css
-- javascript
+I was before a bus driver and I worked the last 2 years in the IT Support.

+Now its time for a big change in my life.
+I will learn coding.

+This skills are on my todo list:
+-html
+-css
+-javascript